ArnavSarin/ArnavSWebApp/README.md

 ### FUTURE:
 Future updates I hope to add are the ability to resize the elements in the web app to adjust based on screen size.
-I will also work on changing my dataset to one that is more accurate and adding more datasets for other diseases to classify.
+I will also work on changing my dataset to one that is more accurate.
+I hope to add more algorithms to this WEB APP in the future.